Skip to main content

 });

-Plugin Ordering
+Plugin ordering

-The order of plugins in the plugins: array matters.
-Two invariants hold:
+The order in plugins matters.
+Two invariants:

 A pre → B pre → R → B post → A post

-So the first-registered plugin's pre-hook runs first; its post-hook runs last.
+The first-registered plugin's pre-hook runs first; its post-hook runs last.

-Choosing an Order
+Choosing an order

 When two plugins both gate field access, the order shapes a real tradeoff.
 Auth vs. complexity is the canonical example: